wuchalejs/wuchale/README.md

 - `scope`: Where the text is located, i.e. it can be one of `markup`, `script`, and `attribute`

 And it should return boolean to indicate whether to extract it.

+## Files management

+`wuchale` generates two files for each locale.

+### `.po` file

+This is a `gettext` file that is used to exchange the text fragments with translators.
+The workflow is:

+- You give them the file with empty places for the translated fragments
+- They fill it with the translation, preserving the placeholders, but they can change the orders as the language requires.
+- You get the file back and make it part of your codebase.

+**Note**: You should commit these files, they are where the translated fragments are stored and are the source of truth for the translations.

+### Compiled `.json` file

+This is the compiled version of the `.po` file.
+It is generated at the startup of the dev server and at build time.
+As it has to be generated every time, you should consider it as a temp file and therefore you should **not** commit it.

 ## 🧹 Cleaning